 3b.
 Outline the key findings of your consultation / engagement activities once completed, particularly in terms of how this relates to groups that share the protected characteristics.

-A consultation survey on the 2025/26 Admissions Arrangements and proposed PAN reductions will be conducted shortly and results will be published and if applicable, measures taken to mitigate any unforeseen consequences identified,
+A consultation survey on the 2025/26 Admissions Arrangements and proposed PAN reductions was conducted and received 5 responses.